-COC will appoint a staff member who was not involved in the decision under appeal.
+COC will appoint an impartial person staff member who was not involved in the decision under appeal.
 If a designated staff member (such as the program manager) was involved in the decision, or is a subordinate of such person, an alternate hearing officer will be selected.